cesine/AndroidPushNotificationsForHackathons/README.md

 AndroidPushNotificationsForHackathons
 =====================================

-A quick Google Cloud Messaging sampel for hackathons
+A quick parse.com sample for hackathons so you can send notifications/messages to the device from your server. (must be online when you demo)